 The form of semiflexible polymer rings:

-The form of semiflexible biopolymers is essential to many biological processes, as for example for the protein target search along a DNA.
-Also considering biopolymers like actin, microtubules and poly- nucleotides as nano-sized building blocks their conformations are of eminent concern.
+The form of semiflexible biopolymers is essential to many biological processes, for example, for the protein target search along a DNA.
+Also, considering biopolymers like actin, microtubules, and poly-nucleotides as nano-sized building blocks, their conformations are of eminent concern.
 We study how the shape of semiflexible polymer rings is governed by inherent factors such as flexibility and filament diameter and external constraints like confinement.
 Especially the topological constraint of a ring, ubiquitously occurring in biological systems, results in astonishingly rich polymer configurations.
-It is the aim of our work to give an intuitive understanding of polymer shapes by rationalizing conformations observed within Monte Carlo Simulations with straightforward analytic arguments.
-Thereby we provide tools to estimate the shape of semiflexible polymer rings for the design of nano-technological design and coarse-grained biological modelling.